Akashthakur-hash/ALL-Assignment-of-L-NT-akash-thakur/README.md

 # ALL-Assignment-of-L-NT-akash-thakur

-**Task-1 : choosing a product of my interest and exploring the product with my interference NAME OF THE PRODUCT : FAILURE OF BLACKBERRY PHONE
+**Task-1 : choosing a product of my interest and exploring the product with my interference NAME OF THE PRODUCT : NUWA PEN

 task-2 : Three applications with complex pronblems identified using different literatures.